edHelper.com

 1 What happens when a fairy tale has an unhappy ending?
 For some people, the antebellum or pre-Civil War South was an American fairy tale.
 There were handsome princes, ladies fair, and a noble code of honor.
 The pace of life was serene and genteel.
 But in this fairy tale, no one was destined to live happily ever after.

 2 Even before the Civil War, the South was not quite the place of enchantment it might have seemed.
 The agricultural economy relied heavily on slave labor.
-Thousands of black slaves were forced to work on the large plantations.
+Nearly four million black slaves were forced to work on the large plantations.
 They certainly did not lead storybook lives.
 Neither, for that matter, did poor whites.
-The fabled Southern culture may have been real only to the wealthy upper class.
+The fairy tale Southern culture may have been real only to a few members of the wealthy upper class.

 4 In the midst of this shattered fairy tale, daily life followed a rocky path.
 Everything from food to fuel was in short supply, if it could be found at all.
 Families dug in burned and shell-studded fields for root crops or any kind of edible vegetation.
 Tents or ruined houses were shelter for many.
 Disease added to the huge death toll.